ryunp/js-closure-abuse/README.md

 Here is the three method invocations which set timeouts:
 ![Method Invocation Callstacks](img/method_invocation_callstacks.jpg)

 Method call stack refers to this image, individual setTimeout callback invocations are shown respectively under their headings.
+A screenshot of the Dev Tools panels are there as well.

 ####run_original()
 #####Method call stack